prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/activex-controls/scroll-bar/notes.md

 ### Initialization

-For each box: "Developer" > "Insert" > "ActiveX Controls" > "Scroll Bar".
+"Developer" > "Insert" > "ActiveX Controls" > "Scroll Bar"

 ![a screenshot of a horizontally-aligned scroll-bar.](scroll-bar.png)